 Query: Hi doctor, I had my tubal ligation over a year ago during my fifth C-section.
 The doctor told me that he had a difficult time doing it because of all the scar tissue and my tubes were stuck to my ovaries.
 I have been worried this whole year because he did not act real confident.
 How does scar tissue...
 Read Full »

 Answer: Hi, Welcome to icliniq.com.
 Repeated cesarean section give rise to adhesions in the abdominal cavity.
 That means, during healing process the internal organ develop adhesions and they stick to each other.
-The likelihood of the operation could be tested by doing hysterosalpingography (HSG) w...
+The likelihood of the operation could be tested by doing hysterosalpingography (HSG) where dye ...
 Read Full »

 Query: Hello doctor, I am 25 years old old woman who is 5 feet 10 inches in height and 270 lbs by weight.
 I delivered my son and had a tubal ligation done.
 I also have been exclusively breastfeeding and pumping as needed this whole time.
 I have had bad nausea and severe aversions to food for the past two ...
 Read Full »